awegroup/AWE-Power/README.md

 4. `lib`: Contains external functions required to run the model.
 5. `scripts`: Contains some scripts used to generate plots used in the associated journal publication.
 6. `tests`: Contains some tests used during code developement.
+7. `ClassImplementation`: Contains a Class structure implementation of the entire code.
+In addition to the original functions, a fly-gen system is also implemented and demonstrated using the example files.

 ## Pre-defined Example Simulation